-Planning the Optimal Setup for Videoconferences
+Planning the Optimal Conference Room Setup

-For optimal videoconferencing experience, follow the recommended guidelines described in this section when setting up the room.
+For optimal videoconferencing experience, follow the recommended guidelines described in this section when setting up the conference room.

 To see additional information on designing a videoconferencing room, such as the best lighting for optimal video, see http://blog.radvision.com/videooverenterprise/2010/05/11/ask-the-expert-designing-your-conference-room/.